trevorkwan/MedNLI-BERT-Text-Classification/README.md

 make train
 ```

-### Customizing the Makefile
+### Modifying the Parameters
-You can customize the Makefile by modifying the parameters passed to each script.
+You can modify the parameters passed to each script by customizing the Makefile.
 For example, you can change the learning rate for the train target by updating the --learning_rate parameter in the Makefile:

 ```make
 train: